 Smashbox Trap and Trace Class Action

 Tauler Smith LLP recently filed a trap and trace class action against Smashbox Cosmetics, and now the legal action is getting significant press coverage.
-A recent Law.com article on the Smashbox lawsuit details how the makeup company has been accused of using TikTok’s “trap and trace” software to unlawfully collect and store the confidential information of website visitors.
+A recent Law.com article on the Smashbox lawsuit details how the makeup company has been accused of using TikTok’s “trap and trace” software to help the social media platform unlawfully collect and store the confidential information of website visitors.
 According to the Los Angeles consumer protection lawyers who filed the lawsuit, Smashbox failed to obtain consent from consumers before acquiring their data via a process known as “fingerprinting.”
 Now, Smashbox has been sued in a California superior court.

 Are you a California resident who visited the Smashbox website?
 To learn whether you might qualify to join the class action suit as a plaintiff, contact us today.